aJkal-abdulmoiz/Shaheen-Hospital-Management-CMS/README.md

 - Deploy Completed

 ## Conclusion
-Successfully implemented a Hospital Management System with CI/CD pipelines using GitLab and Jenkins, enhancing automation and monitoring.
+Successfully implemented a Hospital Management System with CI/CD pipelines using GitLab and Jenkins, enhancing automation and monitoring..